Beabaea/stmut/README.md

 <!-- badges: end -->

-Spatial transcriptomics technology allows scientists to map biological data to their spatial information to fully understand the biological process and disease development.
-Bioinformatic tools exploring and interpreting spatial transcriptomics data are in great need.
-Especially approaches to visualize point mutations and allelic imbalance in spatial transcriptomics data.
+Spatial transcriptomics technology allows scientists to map biological data **(biological data is vague, maybe you a different adjective other than biological)** to their spatial information to fully understand the biological process and disease development.
+Bioinformatic tools exploring and interpreting spatial transcriptomics data are in great need **(combine these sentences or start this next sentence with "This is especially important for approaches...)"** Especially approaches to visualize point mutations and allelic imbalance in spatial transcriptomics data.
 CNVkit is a popular and broadly-used tool kit to investigate the copy number alteration in both DNA-seq and RNA-seq data.